Overview of Dynamics 365 Remote Assist on HoloLens and HoloLens 2

 Overview of core features

-When you launch Remote Assist, you’ll see your recent contacts.
-When you join a call or meeting, you will see a video card.
+When you launch Remote Assist, you'll be in the Call tab where you'll see your recent contacts.
+When you join a call or meeting, you'll see a video card.

-The previous screenshot shows the Recent Contacts screen.
-You can use the tools in the top-right corner to access Dynamics 365 Field Service bookings, sign out, and adjust settings.
+The previous screenshot shows the Call tab.
+You can use the tools in the top-right corner to access Dynamics 365 Field Service bookings, move the window, and pin the window in place.

 - Configure various settings